mlochbaum/Singeli/README.md

 ## Including files

 The `include` statement can be used at the top level of a program.
 It evaluates the specified file as though it were part of the current one.
 The filename is a symbol, which loads from a relative path if it starts with `.` and from Singeli's built-in scripts (kept in the [include/](include/) source folder) otherwise.
+The [option](#command-line-options) `-l` can be used to specify additional paths as well.

     include 'arch/c'    # Built-in library
     include './things'  # Relative path